adobe/spectrum-web-components/packages/table/README.md

 ### Selection

-When making a selection on a virtualized table, it can sometimes be useful to track that selection as something other than an array of indexes.
-To make this possible the `itemValue` property will accept a method who argument is an item object, return a computed string value to track selection with this value rather than the item's index:
+By default the `selected` property will surface an array of item indexes that are currently selected.
+However, when making a selection on a virtualized table, it can be useful to track selection as something other than indexes.
+To do so, set a custom method for the `itemValue` property.
+The `itemValue` method accepts an item and its index as arguments and should return the value you would like to track in the `selected` property.

 ```html-live
 <sp-table